Author: Dr. Theo Notteboom

 - Fleet capacity management is complex given the inflexible nature of vessel capacity in the short run due to fixed timetables, the seasonality effects in the shipping business, and cargo imbalances on trade routes.

 Shipping lines seek gains in market share with capacity usually added as additional loops (in large segments) to existing services, which incur high fixed costs.
-For example, ten to eleven ships are needed to operate one regular liner service on the Europe-Far East trade.
+For example, 10 to 11 ships are needed to operate one regular liner service on the Europe-Far East trade.
 Each of the post-Panamax container vessels has a typical newbuilding price ranging from USD 100 to 150 million depending on the unit capacity of the ship and the market situation in the shipbuilding industry at the time of the vessel order.
 On average, container shipping lines charter about half of the vessels from third-party ship owners.
 Ship chartering is a particularly common practice for mid-size containerships in the range of 1,000 to 3,000 TEU.

 Container shipping lines also face large investments in their container fleets.
-For example, a container carrier operating regular service on the Asia-Europe trade with 10 vessels of 18,000 TEU needs a container fleet of at least 360,000 TEU to support the service.
-Container shipping lines and other transport operators typically own 55 to 60% of the total global container equipment assets, while the remainder is leased from specialized companies.
+For example, a container carrier operating regular service on the Asia-Europe trade with ten vessels of 18,000 TEU needs a container fleet of at least 360,000 TEU to support the service.
+Container shipping lines and other transport operators typically own 55% to 60% of the total global container equipment assets, while the remainder is leased from specialized companies.

 Despite sustained growth brought by containerization, container carriers tend to underperform financially compared to other logistics sectors.
 This weaker performance is linked to the combination of capital-intensive operations and high risks associated with revenues.
 The large investments in assets and the fixed nature of the liner service schedules, even if cargo volumes are too low to fill the vessel, lie at the core of the risk profile in the container liner shipping industry.
 High commercial and operational risks are associated with deploying a fixed fleet capacity within a fixed schedule between a set of ports of call at both ends of a trade route.
 Unused capacity cannot be stored and represents missed revenue opportunities.
 Once large and expensive liner services are set up, the pressure is to fill the ships with cargo.
 When there is an oversupply of vessels in the market, the high fixed costs and product perishability give shipping lines incentive to fill vessels at a marginal cost, often leading to downward freight rates in the market and direct operational losses on the trades considered.
 Since the financial crisis of 2008-09, the shipping industry has undertaken strategies aiming at increasing operating margins, mainly through alliances and capacity management.